 Although the terms "tax fraud" and "tax evasion" can be used interchangeably, tax avoidance is something else entirely.
 Instead of unlawfully attempting to avoid paying certain taxes, tax avoidance is the usage of the tax regime to one's own advantage through legal means.
 This can, essentially, be seen as exploiting loopholes in the system, but it is not a crime if the entire process is conducted within the boundaries of the law.
 On the same note, it is also important to understand that tax evasion is only a crime if the questionable acts were committed intentionally and willfully.
 Honest mistakes can, and will, be made, but this does not mean that an individual should be punished for relying on the faulty advice of a financial professional and/or accidentally listing false information on their tax return.

-If you have been charged with the federal crime of tax evasion, you should waste no time in consulting with a Johnson County tax evasion attorney at Garretson & Toth, LLC.
+If you have been charged with the federal crime of tax evasion, you should consult with a Johnson County tax evasion attorney at Garretson & Toth, LLC immediately.
 We are experienced in representing some of the most complex criminal cases, so you can rest assured that your future will be in good hands when you enlist the help of our firm.

 We are willing to fight aggressively on your behalf, just as we have been doing for the past 45 years, but it is up to you to take the first step.
 We encourage you to pick up the phone and give us a call at (913) 971-0296 for a free initial consultation.